 Place mat and napkin, Nordic House.
 Cutlery, Amara.
 Plates, Sainsbury’s.
 Dried daisies, Atlas Flowers

-5. How to make a seasonal wreath
+9. Make a seasonal wreath

 This spring wreath was made with both dried flowers and fresh cut foliage, using bent twigs as the framework – it's so easy to recreate at home with foraged finds from your own garden.

-See our guide on how to make a living spring wreath – in four easy steps.
+Our guide on how to make a living spring wreath – in four easy steps.

-6. How to make an Easter flower arrangement
+10. Make an Easter flower arrangement

 1. To make, gently place and position the eggs – try a mixture of hen’s and quail’s –inside a glass vase.